Censorship in Spain: Insults to the Crown

 Insults to the Crown (The king and royal family as institution representative of the whole nation) are a criminal offense in Spain, according to articles 490.3 and 491 of the Spanish Criminal Code.
 This crime is controversial amongst different political forces.
 Some of the processed for this crime are the satirical magazine El Jueves, the newspapers Deia and Gara, the magazine Punto y Hora de Euskal Herria, politicians of the United Left party, the abertzale left, the left Catalan independence movement and music bands.

 Law on Citizen Security of 2015

 The Organic Law 4/2015, 30 March, of the protection of citizen security, also known as the Gag Law, is an organic law, that entered into force on 1 July 2015, replacing the previous law known as the Corcuera Law.
 The law restricted public demonstrations by placing restrictions on where and when protests can take place, as well as fines of up to €30,000 for violations of this law.
+The Gag law imposes fines for disrespectful behavior towards authorities and restricts use of images of police units without the permission.